TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** BioWare
 **Year:** 2003

 BioWare took Star Wars to a place the movies never could - 4,000 years before the films, where they had freedom to tell their own story.
 And what a story.
 KOTOR delivered one of gaming's best plot twists, created memorable companions (HK-47's homicidal commentary alone is worth the price), and let you genuinely role-play as Jedi or Sith.
 The morality system had weight, the lightsaber combat felt powerful despite the D&D-style mechanics underneath, and exploring the Star Wars universe without movie constraints was liberating.
-Taris, Dantooine, Tatooine, Kashyyyk - each planet felt distinct and alive.
-It's the best Star Wars story outside the original trilogy, and I'll die on that hill.
+It's the best Star Wars story outside the original trilogy.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>